 Online Poker Sites Accepting the USA

-In the past 8 years 44,000,000 poker players have viewed this page.
+In the past 9 years 45,000,000 poker players have viewed this page.
 I have kept logs of all major events and believe this is the most accurate guide to poker in the US.
-Las Vegas based casinos are opening online poker sites within Nevada and New Jersey.
+Las Vegas based casinos are opening online poker sites within Nevada, New Jersey and Delaware.
 I hopefully will have my new website completed by December for state by state laws.
 This is a good guide to see your State status until ours is live.

 Online poker has been declared legal in the U.S.A. binding Law H6663: UIGEA Clarification Act.
 Each State now has the choice to open a poker site.
-Only Nevada has opened poker sites to state residents, Ultimate Poker (the first US based poker site) and WSOP.
-New Jersey will open November 21st, 2013.
+All three (3) states are fully functional and accept real money deposits for those located with NV, NJ and DE state boundaries.

 The following sites are licensed and regulated in Canada, Panama, and Australia respectively to accept players from the United States.
 Poker Stars, Party Poker and other international sites are in the process of obtaining a license from US licensing bodies to accept US customers – again.